ajaxs-sheep/post-0001/post.md

 Such activities come with an aura of prestige and accomplishment, not just "thinness."
 The people in our society who do these things are viewed as accomplished.
 They're the same people who go to the gym and get shredded.
 They're disciplined, successful, typically wealthy, high-class.
 And you want to be like them—to be looked at the way you look at them.

 Despite this oversimplification, Girard actually points to something that highlights this broader model worship beyond just the body.
-He traces the origins of the thinness imperative to the aristocracy of 19th century Europe, specifically to Elisabeth of Austria, the wife of Emperor Franz Joseph, better known as Sisi.
+He traces the origins of our modern conception of the thinness imperative to the aristocracy of 19th century Europe, specifically to Elisabeth of Austria, the wife of Emperor Franz Joseph, better known as Sisi.
 She was not only physically fit, slim, dedicated to gymnastics and various sports, but she also "presented herself as a 'new woman,'" seeking "an identity of her own... in a special body culture which made her into the prototype of the modern 'advanced' woman."

 Sisi triggered "a pattern of mimetic rivalry among the numerous aristocratic ladies who had nothing to do but to look up to Sisi and Eugenie [Empress of France] and copy their behavior down to the last detail."
 This mimetic rivalry has been "widening and intensifying ever since," writes Girard.
 "After World War I, the escalation reached the middle class and after World War II, at least in the opulent West, it spread to all social classes."
-What began with two empresses comparing waistlines in a private room has cascaded down through society until now hundreds of Sisyphean characters run loops in Central Park at all hours of the day.
+What began with two empresses comparing waistlines in a private room has cascaded down through society until now hundreds of Sisyphean characters run loops in Central Park at all hours of the day—they order Sweetgreen for lunch, they drink Spindrifts or La Croix, they order Brussels sprouts not mac and cheese.

-In all these cases—the Sweetgreen lunch, the Brussels sprout appetizer, the sparkling water instead of Coke—these people are overcoming their natural inclinations and animal appetites.
+In all of the above cases, these people are overcoming their natural inclinations and animal appetites.
 An animal has the instinct to eat things that are caloric, not to exert energy without return, to drink things that are sweet and sugary.
-But here we see people doing the opposite: choosing things that are objectively harder, less pleasant, more effortful, purely to satisfy their mimetic desires.
+But here we see people doing the opposite: choosing things that are objectively harder, less pleasant, eating things that are less tasty, purely to satisfy their mimetic desires, to appear both to others and themselves as "health-conscious."

+(The well-versed, fancy-restaurant-attending reader, may object that the typical Brussels sprouts appetizer is not healthy at all; that it is instead an unholy mess of oil and bacon bits, and they would be right.
+But, this in fact enhances our argument: the dish gives the illusion of being healthy given its association with a healthy food item, while it has the added benefit of tasting fantastic.
+It's all the healthiness without any of the sacrifice!)

 ## The friend of my enemy is my enemy